SleepySoft/FreeReq/README_EN.md

 This plugin also provides a one-click cleanup function, which will delete the files with the status of "No Reference" in the attachment directory.

+## TestcaseLink

+Select a folder, scan the files in it, and establish a mapping from Req ID to test case file.

+When opening a Req file, if there is a ```Testcase``` directory under the directory, the plugin will automatically scan the directory.
+Otherwise, the user needs to manually specify the folder where the test case is located.

+When the user selects a requirement item, a list of test cases corresponding to the requirement will be displayed according to the Req ID.
+Double-clicking an item in the list will open the corresponding test case file.

+The indexer (scanner) is placed in ```plugin/TestcaseIndexer```.
+By default, a TestcaseFileNameScanner is implemented, which is suitable for the case where the Req ID is reflected in the test case file name.

+If you need to obtain the Req ID referenced by the test case by scanning the file content, replace ```_extract_req_id_from_filename```.

 ## EmbeddingIndexing

 Based on KeyFaiss, use embedding to index the requirements.
 With the help of vector database,